Location & Site Information

 Chicago, IL 60612

-Parking is reserved for MB Ice Arena clients.
+Parking in the main lot at the rink is reserved for MB Ice Arena clients.
 Parking is not allowed in the rink lot for Blackhawks games or for other stadium events.
 Visitors to the facility should be prepared to tell the security guard in the parking lot which user group they are with to gain access to the lot.

 Please note that the Malcolm X parking structure across the street is NOT available for public parking and MB Ice Arena guests are discouraged from parking there.